High School Bridge

 High School Bridge, formerly CP Magis, began in 2018 with a pilot that served three partner schools: St Ann, St. Catherine-St. Lucy and St. Malachy.

-In the 2020-2021 school year, we began a partnership with the University of Notre Dame’s Lab for Economic Opportunities (LEO) to quantify the impact of our intervention and to expand our program to even more students across Chicago.
+In the 2020-2021 school year, we began a partnership with the University of Notre Dame’s Lab for Economic Opportunities (LEO) to quantify the impact of our intervention and to determine how to best expand our program to serve even more students across Chicago.

 Beginning in the 2021-2022 school year, we will add three schools to the program each year until we grow to serve a total of 18 schools and 1,800 students by the 2025-2026 academic year.
 Schools will include both private and public and will be chosen using two criteria: